North Carolina

 The Hardship: The End of Continuity of Care

-In 2026, North Carolina's Tailored Plans (LME/MCOs like Alliance, Vaya, and Trillium) have moved past the initial "grace period" for out-of-network providers.
-The flexibility that allowed providers to bill without a full contract or a specific Service Authorization Request (SAR) is gone.
+In 2026, North Carolina’s Tailored Plans (managed by LME/MCOs like Alliance, Vaya, and Trillium) have officially moved past the initial "grace period" for out-of-network providers.
+The flexibility that once allowed agencies to bill while contracts were finalized or specific Service Authorization Requests (SARs) were pending is gone.
+We have entered the era of strict enforcement, and for many providers, that means "Gridlock."

 RCM Insight: The "Authorization Missing" Surge